 - 1. A Public Notice is to be placed in the newspaper at least 14-days prior to the Public Hearing.
 This notice must include a map showing the area of the zone change request.
-Once the Public Notice has been published, a copy of the notice in the paper must be attached to a "Certification of Public Notice" and submitted to the City Clerk for their signature.
+Once the Public Notice has been published, a copy of the notice in the paper must be attached to a "Certification of Public Notice" and signed by the commission secretary and City Clerk.
 A copy of the Certification is to be placed in the Planning Commission folder for that meeting and a copy goes in the file for the zone change request. - 2.
-Certified letters are to be sent via US mail to the adjacent property owners at least 14-days prior to the meeting. - 3.
-Signs must be placed on the property at least 14-days prior to the meeting with the date and time of the hearing, the current zoning, and the requested zone. - 4.
-After the Public Hearing, and after the minutes have been approved by the Commission, copies of the application, Certification of Public Notice, deed and/or legal description, and approved minutes are to be mailed to Corporation Counsel.
-Corporation Counsel will prepare the Facts and Findings of the Planning Commission and the Ordinance.
-The Facts and Findings will be sent to the Codes Office for the Planning Commission Chairperson.
-After the Facts and Findings are signed, retain a copy to be included in the Commission's minutes for the meeting, and in the zone change request folder.
+Notice of the hearing shall be mailed by First Class US Mail to the adjacent property owners at least 14-days prior to the meeting.
+It is the responsibility of the person or persons proposing the map amendment to furnish the names and mailing addresses of all adjacent property owners as part of their application.
+Records maintained by the property valuation administrator may be relied upon conclusively to determine the identity and address of the owners.
+A "Certification of Notification Mailing" should be attached to the list of adjacent property owners and signed by the commission secretary, certifying the notice was mailed to each owner. - 3.
+Signs must be placed on the property at least 14-days prior to the meeting with the date and time of the hearing, the current zoning, the requested zone, and the telephone number of the zoning commission. - 4.
+After the Public Hearing, and after the minutes have been approved by the Commission, copies of the application, Certifications of Public Notice and Notification Mailing, deed and/or legal description, and approved minutes are to be forwarded to Corporation Counsel.
+Corporation Counsel will prepare the Findings of Fact and Recommendation of the Planning Commission and the Ordinance.
+The Findings will be sent to the Codes Office for the Planning Commission Chairperson.
+After the Findings of Fact are signed, retain a copy to be included in the Commission's minutes for the meeting, and in the zone change request folder.
 Return the original to the City Clerk.
-The Ordinance will be read at two City Council meetings, and will be voted on at the second meeting. - 5.
-File the folder in the Zone Change file.
+The Ordinance will be read at two City Council meetings, and will be voted on at the second meeting.